Year in Review: 2017

 Rankings and Honors

 SLU was named a top-50 best value in U.S. News & World Report undergraduate rankings.
-Among graduate programs, SLU’s health law program was No. 1, marking 13 years in the top spot, while four graduate business programs ranked in
+Among graduate programs, SLU’s health law program was No. 1, marking 13 years in the top spot, while four graduate business programs ranked in the top 25.

 More than 170 SLUCare physicians from a variety of specialties were recognized by St. Louis Magazine as the best doctors of 2017, based on the annual “Best Doctors in America” database.

 SLU’s Prison Program and Legal Clinics were selected for St. Louis Arcus Awards, which honor commitment to regional prosperity, opportunity and equity.

 After capturing third place at the 2017 President's Cup, SLU was honored as "Chess College of the Year" by the U.S. Chess Federation.

 In 2017, SLU made a several appointments to high-profile posts.

 - Thomas Burroughs, Ph.D., was appointed to a three-year term as interim dean of the College for Public Health and Social Justice.

 - Tracy Chapman, Ph.D., was selected dean of School for Professional Studies.
 She formerly served as associate dean for adult and e-learning in the College of Professional Studies at Creighton University.

 - Justin Daffron, S.J., was appointed special assistant to the president for growth strategies.
 He previously served in leadership roles at Loyola University Chicago.